AutoQuad/mavlink/README.md

 We try to keep the main MAVLink project updated with our definitions, but this is always going to contain our current working version.

-If you just need the pre-generated C header files, they are now published in *(https://github.com/AutoQuad/mavlink_headers)*.
+**If you just need the pre-generated C header files**, they are now published at https://github.com/AutoQuad/mavlink_headers .

-They are also included in this repository as a git subtree in the *generated* folder, for convenience.
+If you want the hedeader files checked out with this repo, **you need to run `git submodule update --init`** after cloning or updating this repo.
+The headers will be placed in the `generated/includes` folder.

 To re-generate the headers, simply run the aqgen.[bat|sh] script.